Location: Houston, Texas

 Professional & Educational Background

 - Jackson received his law degree from the University of Houston Law Center in 1992.
 At the University of Houston Law Center, Jackson was awarded the Harold Sellers Scholarship as the top student in his first-year section and received the American Jurisprudence Award.
-He also served as an Associate Editor of the Houston Law Review, was a member of Phi Delta Phi Honorary Legal Fraternity, and various student organizations.
+He also served as an Associate Editor of the Houston Law Review, was a member of Phi Delta Phi Honorary Legal Fraternity, and various other student organizations.

 - Jackson received his Bachelors of Arts in Government from the University of Texas at Austin in 1989.
 While at the University of Texas, he was a member of the Silver Spur Honorary Service Organization, served as President and Treasurer of Kappa Sigma Fraternity, and was a member of the University of Texas' IFC Presidents Council.